kateBea/Mikoto/README.md

 - **Jason Gregory** for the book *[Game Engine Architecture](https://www.gameenginebook.com/)*.
 - **Matt Pharr, Wenzel Jakob, Greg Humphreys** for *[Physically Based Rendering: From Theory to Implementation](https://www.pbr-book.org/)*.
 - **Sascha Willems** for the [Vulkan examples repository](https://github.com/SaschaWillems/Vulkan).
+- **Marco Castorina and Gabriel Sassone** for the Mastering Graphics Programming with Vulkan Book.

 ---